prometheusresearch/baseline-codebase/src/rex.deploy/README.rst

           type: text
         - identity: [code]

-       A trunk table is a table which identity does not depend on other tables.
+       A trunk table is a table whose identity does not depend on other tables.
        Identity of a trunk table does not contain links to other tables.

     #.
 Creating a *facet* table::